ClusterWS/ClusterWS/README.md

 #### Congratulations you have set up basic server :sunglasses:

-*In next section we are going to look how to work with connected sockets*
+*In next section we are going to look at how to work with connected sockets*

 ## Socket